 Panel Member #6 Developers performed two types of reliability testing.
-First, they estimated the overall measure score reliability by calculating the intra-class correlation coefficient (ICC) using a split sample (i.e. test-retest using randomly selected subsets of non-overlapping patients for 3-year period) method.
+First, they estimated the overall measure score reliability by calculating the intra-class correlation coefficient (ICC) using a split sample (i.e.

+test-retest using randomly selected subsets of non-overlapping patients for 3-year period) method.
 Second, they estimated the facility-level reliability (signal-to-noise reliability) to estimate reliability at hospital level.
 Signal to noise reliability scores can range from 0 to 1 where a reliability of zero indicating that all variability in a measure is attributable to measurement error and a reliability of one implies that all the variability is attributable to real difference in performance.
 These methods are both accepted approaches.

-Panel Member #8 Measure score reliability was estimated by calculating the intra-class coefficient using a split-sample (test-retest) methodology.
+Panel Member #8 Intraclass-coefficient testing using a split-sample (test-retest)methodology.
+Spearman-Brown was 0.406.